GildedPleb/helm-charts/charts/hab/examples.md

 ## Aren't some of these not actually Highly Available?

+Yes.
 For this repo, we are assuming a varied definition of High Availability (HA).
 Broadly speaking, HA usually refers to software architecture that continues to function regardless of certain, tollerable, degradations.
 As it would apply here, it would traditionally mean a replicated Bitcoind node statefulset, one